anqtran/betting-ethereum-dapp/README.md

-Thanks to Merunas Grincalaitis and his awesome tutorial on Medium.com that helps me building this Dapp.
+Thanks to Merunas Grincalaitis and his awesome tutorial on Medium.com that helps me build this Dapp.